AljoschaMeyer/valuable-value/README.md

 The human-readable encoding is intended to be read, created and edited by humans directly.
 The recommended file extension is `.vv`.

-The bytes `0x09` (tab), `0x0a` (newline), and `0x20` (space) are considered whitespace.
+The bytes `0x09` (tab), `0x0a` (newline), `0x0d` (carriage return), and `0x20` (space) are considered whitespace.
 A sequence of valid utf-8 beginning with `#` and ending with either `0x0a` (newline) or the end of input is considered whitespace, called a (line) comment.
 A valid code consists of any amount of whitespace, followed by the encoding of a value as described next, followed by any amount of whitespace.
 Whitespace may only be inserted at the explicitly specified positions.

 #### Nil